-The Uncanny Archive features haunting artworks from the realms of photography, fine art, film, and poetry.
+The Uncanny Archive features haunting artworks from the realms of photography, fine art, and film.
 Our digital archive brings eerie and otherworldly art to light and explores the Freudian phenomenon of the uncanny through art, as well as the connections between art and the human psyche.
 Join us on this digital odyssey as we curate and delve into spellbinding works of art created by both established and emerging artists.

 “The uncanny” is a bemusing, unsettling phenomenon characterised by a feeling of disruptive eeriness and unreality piercing through the fabric of the mundane.
 In Freud’s view, “the uncanny” is something that is frightening, yet familiar; it generates a particular type of response in one’s psyche and evokes an ineffable feeling.
 The uncanny generally teeters on the blurred lines between reality and illusion, self and other, life and death, the natural and the unnatural.

 In fiction, the uncanny has often been associated with recurrent themes such as the double/doppelgänger figure, reflections, mirroring, strangely familiar apparitions, haunted homes, horror, & the symbolic return of the repressed in the form of ghosts, monsters, or other Gothic figures.
 In art, objects such as wax masks, automata, and lifelike dolls tend to be described as uncanny.

 The term might also summon up thoughts of what is known as the Uncanny Valley, emphasising the unsettling, sometimes repulsive effect of things of an ambiguous lifelike nature, objects that appear to be human and alive, but upon closer examination reveal themselves to be flawed human replicas.